aikidopanda/developers_institute/Hackathon-1/readme.txt

 Choose your faction (one of four images in the right part of the screen) and press 'Start game'.
 Your opponent should do the same.

-At the beginning of the game you receive 3 random cards from your faction deck.
 There are 28 cards in your deck in total.
+(7+6+5+4+3+2+1): 7 units of first tier, 6 units of second tier and so on At the beginning of the game you receive 3 random cards from your faction deck.
 Please note that some card effects allow you to draw/generate additional cards.
 Important: after your deck is empty, it DOES NOT reshuffle!
 If you have no cards to play, deal with it:).
 Deck management is a part of this game.